kwasniew/hyperbook/manuscript/ch7.md

 `data` parameter will hold two configuration options: `url` and `action`.
 We follow the same convention that was used in the WebSockets implementation.
 When SSE notification arrives, dispatch an `action` and pass the server `event`.

-In [Writing your own effects](ch6.md#writing-your-own-effects) section you used the following effect signature:
+In [Writing a new effect definition](ch6.md#writing-a-new-effect-definition) section you used the following effect signature:
 ```js
 const Http = data => [httpEffect, data];
 ```